-During the reporting period, CapeNature continued managing six Marine Protected Areas (MPAs) i.e., Robberg, Goukamma, Still Bay, De Hoop, Betty's Bay and Rocherpan Marine Protected Areas.
-In addition, Dyer, Dassen and Bird (Lambert's Bay) Islands are managed by CapeNature.
-These are globally important sites for the protection of threatened seabirds such as the African Penguin, Cape Gannet, the Bank and Cape Cormorant.
-CapeNature, BirdLife South Africa, and SANCCOB re-established an African Penguin breeding colony in the De Hoop Nature Reserve.
-Since 2021, more than 180 juvenile African Penguins were released at the site.
+During the reporting period, CapeNature continued managing six Marine Protected Areas (MPAs) i.e., Robberg, Goukamma, Still Bay, De Hoop, Betty's Bay and Rocherpan Marine Protected Areas, with the addition of the Walker Bay Whale Sanctuary MPA during the reporting period.
+In addition, Dyer, Dassen and Bird (Lambert's Bay) Islands remain under CapeNature's management as three globally important sites for the protection of threatened seabirds such as the African Penguin, Cape Gannet, the Bank and Cape Cormorant.
+CapeNature continues to work with its partners BirdLife South Africa and SANCCOB in the re-establishment of the De Hoop Nature Reserve African Penguin breeding colony.
+During the reporting period, four pairs of African penguins (one of which was a returning pair) bred at the colony, raising six chicks.
+Since 2021 over 200 African penguins have been released at the colony.
+The extreme weather events of May/June and September played havoc on the Betty's Bay African penguin colony, with over 280 African penguins rescued.
+Over 250 birds were released following the extreme weather events.